 What Happens After Your Child’s Autism Diagnosis?

-The most important thing to remember if your child receives an autism diagnosis is that you are not alone, and it is not your fault.
-According to statistics on autism issued by the Centers for Disease Control and Prevention in 2022, 1 in 44 kids has been diagnosed with autism spectrum disorder (ASD).
-Although the root of autism is still unknown, genetics and environment are thought to play a part, and a parent is in no way responsible for their child’s autism diagnosis.
+The most important thing to keep in mind when a child is diagnosed with autism is that you are not alone, and it is not your fault.
+According to statistics on autism by the Centers for Disease Control and Prevention, 1 in 31 kids has been diagnosed with Autism Spectrum Disorder (ASD).

 What Does Spectrum Mean?